gacela-project/gacela-project.com/content/docs/facade.md

         $namespacesInformation = $this->getFacade()->getDependencies($paths);
         // etc ...
     }

-    protected function facadeClass(): string // This is the key!
-    {
-        return RunFacade::class;
 }
-}
 ```

 #### Why not simply instantiate the Facade?

-Instantiating the Facade would be another alternative, but doing it this way Gacela will use the Locator singleton to avoid
+Instantiating the Facade would be another alternative, but using `DocBlockResolverAwareTrait` Gacela will use the
-duplicating the creation of the same facade multiple times.
+Locator singleton to avoid duplicating the creation of the same Facade multiple times.

-#### How does this works?
+#### How do this works?

-Basically, the `FacadeResolverAwareTrait` forces to implement the method `facadeClass(): string` in which you have
-to explicitly define the Facade class name of the current module.
-This is the faster way to identify the module
+Basically, the `DocBlockResolverAwareTrait` resolves on runtime the type from that method, so this trait is not limited
+to the Facade, but to any infrastructure class that you might want to load on the fly without the need of injecting via
-starting point, and Gacela will do the rest (of the autoloading of its Factory and other classes).
+the constructor.
+Apart from this, Gacela will do the rest of the autoloading of its possible dependencies.